- Full name: Ulysses S. Grant (born Hiram Ulysses Grant)

 - Nicknames: “Unconditional Surrender,” “Hero of Appomattox,” “Useless”

-- Some much needed help: Mark Twain helped Grant write his memoirs.
+- Some much needed help: Mark Twain helped Grant publish his memoirs.

 Birth & Death